IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ### Select rows programmatically

-The code snippet below can be used to select one or multiple rows simultaneously (via `PrimaryKey`); Additionally, the second parameter of this method is a boolean property through which you may choose whether the previous row selection will be cleared or not.
+The code snippet below can be used to select one or multiple rows simultaneously (via `PrimaryKey`).Additionally, the second parameter of this method is a boolean property through which you may choose whether the previous row selection will be cleared or not.
 The previous selection is preserved by default.

 ```html
 <{ComponentSelector} #grid  [data]="remote | async"